PhilRW/blog/content/post/2019-06-29-aint-english-great.md

 This morning I found myself saying,

-> Had I known you were to do...
+> "Had I known you were to do…"

 I think that's right, right?